Chords and strumming

-The song use only chords from the key, achieving it’s unique sound through extensions and chord shapes that share notes.
+The song uses only chords from the key, achieving its unique sound through extensions and chord shapes that share notes.

-Just like on the original recording, you must place a capo on fret two and think of it as in the key of G.
+Just like on the original recording, you must place a capo on fret two and think of it as if it was in the key of G.

-The Intro/Verse maintain the top strings on fret three throughout, creating a drone-like effect.
+The intro/verse maintain the top strings on fret three throughout, creating a drone-like effect.
 In chord names we get this:

 | Em7 G | Dsus4 A7sus4 | x3

-The Bridge start on chord IV, making it feel as if it moves somewhere new. like this:
+The bridge starts on chord IV, making it feel as if it moves somewhere new, like this: